Allegra Huston

 Allegra Huston (born 26 August 1964) is a British-American author, editor, and writer based in Taos, New Mexico.

-She is the author of Love Child: A Memoir of Family Lost and Found and the novel A Stolen Summer (Say My Name in hardback), How to Edit and Be Edited.
-She is the co-founder of Imaginative Storm Writing Workshops with James Navé; they are the co-authors of Write What You Don't Know: 10 Steps to Writing with Confidence, Energy, and Flow and How to Read for an Audience.
+She is the author of Write What You Don't Know (with James Navé), the book of the Imaginative Storm creative writing method; Love Child: A Memoir of Family Lost and Found, and the novel A Stolen Summer (Say My Name in hardback); as well as How to Edit and Be Edited and How to Read for an Audience (with James Navé).

-She is also the screenwriter and producer of the short film Good Luck, Mr. Gorski.
+She is also the screenwriter and producer of the short film Good Luck, Mr. Gorski, and producer of the short film Why Am I?